Is Texas a Community Property State?

 3. The recovery for personal injuries sustained by the spouse during marriage, except any recovery for loss of earning capacity during marriage

-As mentioned earlier, the state of Texas presumes the property a couple owns is community property, so if you want to establish certain property as being separate—whether it’s a cash inheritance, prized family heirloom or classic car—it’s best to do so sooner rather than later.
-One way to accomplish this is to designate each party’s separate property in a prenuptial agreement or post-marital agreement.
+As mentioned earlier, the state of Texas presumes the property a couple owns is community property, so if you want to establish certain property as being separate—whether it’s a cash inheritance, personal injury settlement, prized family heirloom or classic car—it’s best to do so sooner rather than later.
+One way to accomplish this is to designate each party’s separate property in a prenuptial agreement or post-marital agreement before any divorce litigation begins.

 As for property acquired by way of “gift, devise or descent,” that can include gifts spouses give to each other.
-Texas community property laws clearly state that when one spouse gives the other spouse a gift, that gift generally remains the separate property of the recipient.
-However, it isn’t always that cut and dried.
+Texas community property laws clearly state that when one spouse gives the other spouse a gift, that gift generally remains the spouse’s separate property.
+However, it isn’t always that cut and dry.

-For example, if a husband paid cash for a diamond necklace for his wife and gifts it to her for her birthday, that necklace would typically be considered hers to keep, free and clear.
-Now if the gift was a BMW, and community funds are being used to pay the loan on the car, and the gift giver’s name is on the title, walking away with the “gifted” car could get complicated.
+For example, if a husband paid cash for a diamond necklace for his wife and gifts it to her for her birthday, that necklace would typically be considered her personal property to keep, free and clear.
+Now if the gift the spouse receives was a BMW, and community funds are being used to pay the loan on the car, and the gift giver’s name is on the title, walking away with the “gifted” car could get complicated.
 Check out our recent blog, “Who gets the car?”, to learn more.

 When does separate property become community property in Texas?

 In reality, it’s not really an issue of when does separate property become community property.
 It’s usually a matter of whether or not you can prove separate property is actually separate property.
-If you previously executed a formal agreement to clarify what items are separate property (like a prenup or postnup), you’re golden.
+If you previously executed any type of formal separate property agreements to clarify what items are separate property (like a prenup or post nuptial agreement), the agreement will likely be held as valid and enforceable by Texas courts.

-The state of Texas also operates under the inception of title rule (Texas Family Code 3.006).
-That means if the title to a piece of property you own shows you purchased it prior to marriage, that evidence could help you overcome the presumption of community property.
+Under Texas law, inception of title rule (Texas Family Code 3.006) applies.
+That means if the title to a piece of real property you own shows you purchased it prior to marriage, that evidence could help you overcome the presumption of community property.

 Keep in mind, if the asset is producing income during marriage, that income would generally be considered community property.
-Say you purchased an apartment building before marriage and collect rent during marriage.
-The income from that rent (minus expenses, insurance, taxes, etc.) would be considered community property, unless you and your spouse formally agreed to other arrangements.
+Say recorded deeds and notarized purchase agreements prove you purchased some apartment buildings before marriage and collect rent during marriage.
+Even if you used your own separate funds to purchase real estate prior to marriage, the income from that rent (minus expenses, insurance, taxes, etc.) would be considered community property in a Texas divorce, unless you and your spouse formally agreed to other arrangements.

 The waters get especially muddy when comingling of separate property and community property occurs during marriage.
-Just think about how often people change bank accounts, sell houses, use proceeds from those sales for home improvements and otherwise move assets around during marriage.
+Just think about how often people move a joint bank account from one bank to another, sell houses, use proceeds from those sales for home improvements and otherwise move assets around during marriage.

 For example, say you received a $100,000 inheritance from your Aunt Josephine and deposited that money in the bank.
 Then, during the course of marriage, you and your spouse deposit $50,000 in community funds into that same bank account, while making withdrawals to remodel your kitchen and fund other home improvement projects during the marriage.